algosup/2023-2024-project-4-sportshield-team-8/documents/technicalSpecifications/technicalSpecifications.md

 The radio module will comply with the [IEEE 802.15.4-2006 standard](https://en.wikipedia.org/wiki/IEEE_802.15.4).

-##### *Linked to MAC adresses*
+##### *Linked to MAC addresses*

-After pairing two devices, the connectivity is made via linking the MAC adress of both devices, meaning that they are bound together.
-Such MAC adress can be queried by the and kept in memory by the hardware.
+After pairing two devices, the connectivity is made via linking the MAC address of both devices, meaning that they are bound together.
+Such MAC address can be queried by the and kept in memory by the hardware.

 ```
 bleDevice.address() // Query the Bluetooth® address of the Bluetooth® Low Energy device.
 ```

 And then can be stored into a variable.

 ##### *Security*